YashaPushak/VisuaLaws/README.md

-VisuaLaws was designed anc reated by Kimberly Dextras-Romagnino and Yasha Pushak as part of a course project for CPSC 547: Information Visualization taken at UBC in 2015.
+VisuaLaws was designed and created by Kimberly Dextras-Romagnino and Yasha Pushak as part of a course project for CPSC 547: Information Visualization taken at UBC in 2015.
 The course project idea was suggested by Knomos (http://knomos.ca/).